sheracore/database-lovely-commands-and-queries/README.md

 ## 3NF(3rd Normal Form)
-* All fiedls(columns) can be determined only by the key in the table and no other columns (Means that if to or three columns has 1 to 1 relationship we can seperate its to another table)
+* All fiedls(columns) can be determined only by the key in the table and no other columns (Means that if two or three columns has 1 to 1 relationship we can seperate its to another table)

 ![DB3](DB3.png)